Impact of neutrophil serine proteases on mucus properties and function in in muco-obstructive lung diseases

-The goal of my laboratory is to understand the regulation and control mechanisms of immune responses at barrier sites.
-Barrier sites such as the lungs are continuously exposed to the environment and potential entry ports for pathogens.
-A unique network of cell populations ensures appropriate immune responses to defend the body against potential pathogens but also to maintain organ function and health at steady state.
+The goal of my laboratory is to understand the regulation and control mechanisms of immune responses at barrier surfaces specifically in the respiratory tract.
+We are continuously exposed to the environment by filtering liters of air each minute to provide needed oxygen in exchange to carbon dioxide to our body.
+A unique network of pulmonary immune cell populations ensures appropriate immune responses not only against pathogens or hazardous materials but to maintain lung function and health at steady state.
 However, the underlying mechanisms are poorly understood.
-Group 2 innate lymphoid cells (ILC2) are tissue resident and able to secrete large amounts of cytokines within a short time period and thereby orchestrate innate but also adaptive immune responses.
-Thus, studying the regulatory processes of ILC2 effector function is key to understand immune concepts of immunity and health at barrier sites.
+Group 2 innate lymphoid cells (ILC2s) are the major innate lymphoid immune cell population in the lungs, tissue resident and able to orchestrate innate but also adaptive immune responses.
+Thus, studying the regulatory processes of ILC2 effector funct

 Apply for a MD/PhD